keskinmbaha/freed_finance/README.md

-# freed_finance
+# Freed Finance
-Trying to have financial data more readily accessible and accurate
+Trying to have financial data more readily accessible and accurate.
+Data is gathered from the SEC Edgar website.